Everdell

-Everdell is a board game for 1 to 4 players designed by James Wilson and published by Starling Games in 2018.
+Everdell is a board game for 1 to 4 players (or 1 to 6 players with expansions) designed by James Wilson and published by Starling Games in 2018.
 In the game, players take the role of forest animals building a city over four seasons by collecting resources, recruiting workers, and constructing buildings.
 The game has been well regarded by reviewers, with its art and components receiving strong praise.

+A follow-up to the game called Farshore was released in December 2023.
+Farshore is a standalone title set in the same world as Everdell, featuring nautical themes, a new map board, and revised worker-placement mechanics.
+Published by Tabletop Tycoon.
+In 2025, another standalone expansion, Everdell Silverfrost, was released and features frost seasons, new forest cards, and updated event mechanics.
+It expands the thematic world of Everdell and incorporates revised balance adjustments to align with previous expansions.

 Gameplay

 Over four seasons, players place their forest animal meeples to get resources to buy cards into a personal tableau, which give points towards winning the game or special abilities to help them build further.
 The game starts simply, with the complexity increasing as a player's cards gain synergies from newly acquired cards.
-In addition to the points they get from acquiring cards, players score by triggering events, from collecting certain combinations of card types, and from end game bonuses given by cards for acquiring certain other cards in their city.
+In addition to the points they get from acquiring cards, players score by triggering events, from special events, from collecting certain combinations of card types, and from end game bonuses given by cards for acquiring certain other cards in their city.
+Later expansions and standalone titles, such as Farshore and Silverfrost, introduce alternative environments and seasonal effects that modify worker placement and card interaction strategies.
+These versions maintain the core tableau-building mechanics of Everdell while adding new elements such as map exploration and resource management under changing seasonal conditions.

 Reception

 Keith Law of Paste Magazine and Vulture dubbed Everdell one of the best new board games of 2018, praising its gameplay, forest animal theme, and "gorgeous" art and components.
 Smithsonian also called it one of the best games of 2018, lavishing praise on the tactile components, such as the hefty coins, squishy berries, and three dimensional tree which holds the cards available for purchase.
+The magazine also listed The Complete Collection edition as one of the best games of 2022.

 Everdell was nominated for a Golden Geek award for Best Artwork and Presentation.